A small thyroid gland typically indicates reduced thyroid tissue volume, which may be linked to hypothyroidism or other underlying health conditions.

 - T4 (thyroxine): Measures circulating levels of the main hormone produced by the thyroid.

-- T3 (triiodothyronine): The active form derived from T4 conversion.
+- T3 (triiodothyronine): The active form derived from T4 conversion; it may be checked in selected situations.

-- TSH (thyroid-stimulating hormone): Secreted by the pituitary; elevated levels suggest hypothyroidism.
+- TSH (thyroid-stimulating hormone): Secreted by the pituitary; elevated levels often suggest primary hypothyroidism when paired with low or borderline thyroid hormone levels.

 - Thyroid antibodies: Anti-thyroid peroxidase (anti-TPO) and anti-thyroglobulin antibodies help diagnose autoimmune causes like Hashimoto’s disease.